SAP/jenkins-library/documentation/docs/configuration.md

 - `priority`: (optional) an integer number in the range [1:1000] (not set by "Piper", but can be set with the event template)
 - `tags`: optional key-value pairs.
 The following are set by "Piper":
-  - `logLevel`: the "Piper" log level
     - `ans:correlationId`: a unique correlation ID of the pipeline run (defaults to the URL of that pipeline run, but can be overwritten with the event template)
     - `ans:sourceEventId`: also set to the "Piper" correlation ID (can also be overwritten with the event template)
+    - `pipeline:stepName`: the "Piper" step name
+    - `pipeline:logLevel`: the "Piper" log level
+    - `pipeline:errorCategory`: the "Piper" error category, if available
 - `resource`: the following default properties are set by "Piper":
     - `resourceType`: resource type identifier (defaults to 'Pipeline', but can be overwritten with the event template)
     - `resourceName`: unique resource name (defaults to 'Pipeline', can be overwritten with the event template)
     - `resourceInstance`: (optional) resource instance identifier (not set by "Piper", can be set with the event template)
+    - `tags`: optional key-value pairs.

 The following event properties cannot be set and are instead set by the SAP Alert Notification service: